Xansiety/vue-template-quasar-refresh-token/README.md

 And many thanks to all the people in the next list, who have contributed to the development of this project.

-Thanks to the [Vue 3](https://vuejs.org) team for the great work they do.
+- Thanks to the [Vue 3](https://vuejs.org) team for the great work they do.
-Thanks to the [Vite](https://vitejs.dev) team for the great work they do.
+- Thanks to the [Vite](https://vitejs.dev) team for the great work they do.
-Thanks to the [Vue Router](https://router.vuejs.org) team for the great work they do.
+- Thanks to the [Vue Router](https://router.vuejs.org) team for the great work they do.
-Thanks to the [Pinia](https://pinia.vuejs.org) team for the great work they do.
+- Thanks to the [Pinia](https://pinia.vuejs.org) team for the great work they do.
-Thanks to the [Quasar](https://quasar.dev) team for the great work they do. thanks to the [Typescript](https://www.typescriptlang.org) team for the great work they do.
+- Thanks to the [Quasar](https://quasar.dev) team for the great work they do.
+- Thanks to the [Typescript](https://www.typescriptlang.org) team for the great work they do.
-Thanks to the [Axios](https://axios-http.com) team for the great work they do.
+- Thanks to the [Axios](https://axios-http.com) team for the great work they do.
+- Thanks to the [VueUse](https://vueuse.org/) team for the great work they do.

 and special thanks to  [@bluuweb](https://github.com/bluuweb)  for the great inspiration he gives me with his videos, [@Klerith](https://github.com/Klerith) for the great inspiration he gives me with his videos.